dmcooller/S2ZonaConfigurator/README.md

       "path": "RadiationMechanics::MechanicsEffect::ConditionEffects::LightRadiation::ApplicableEffects"
     }
  ```
+This will remove the `ApplicableEffects` structure from the `LightRadiation` structure.

 #### AddStruct
 Adds a new structure to the file.
 There are different ways to add a new structure: